Yusuf Alli

 Yusuf Alli (born 28 July 1960 in Lagos) is a retired Nigerian long jumper, and three-time Olympian.
 He is best known for his gold medal at the 1990 Commonwealth Games.

-His personal best is 8.27 metres, achieved at the 1989 African Championships in Athletics in Lagos.
-This is the Nigerian record. also 8.39 at the commonwealth games (1990).
+His personal best is 8.27 metres, achieved at the 1989 African Championships in Athletics in Lagos, the Nigerian record.
+He also achieved 8.39 metres at the Commonwealth Games (1990).
 He jumped in college for the University of Missouri where he still holds the school records for the long jump - both indoor and outdoor (set in 1984 and 1983 respectively).

-2nd world cup in athletics 1989 Barcelona Spain;